w3c/wai-curricula/content/content-author/clear-content.md

 Students should be able to:

 * provide content with sufficient contrast ratios
-* provide fonts that are easy to read and easy to understand
-* ensure enough text spacing and appropriate text alignment to improve readability
 * ensure appropriate content grouping to communicate related content
+* utilize fonts that are easy to read and easy to understand where possible
+* provide enough text spacing and appropriate text alignment to improve readability
 * explain different uses of imagery to complement text content
 * identify related requirements for designers and developers to:
   * ensure sufficient contrast ratios for text, background, and other interface components